Azure/oav/documentation/example-generation.md

 # Using `oav` to generate examples for a `swagger` specification

 An example is a JSON file representing the payload of a rest API call, which includes both request information and response information.
-An example is required to provide for each operation defined in a swagger. `oav` provides a tool to _gneerate_ examples given a swagger specification.
+An example is required to provide for each operation defined in a swagger. `oav` provides a tool to _generate_ examples given an swagger specification and optional REST payloads.

 ## Pre-requisite

 - `oav` installed.
-Reference the [Contributing.md](../CONTRIBUTING.md) for a guide on how to install `oav`.
+Reference the [base readme](../README.md) for a guide on how to install `oav`.
 - An operation example is based on the operation defined in a swagger specification.
 So, a valid swagger is the **pre-requisite** content.

 ## Generation Workflow